openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 `Request confirmation
 [agent] Confirm passkey 123456 (yes/no): yes`

-You must type in **yes** not just **y** to pair
+* (WARNING: You must type in **yes** not just **y** to pair)

-On your phone, tap the pair button that popped up.
+* On your phone, tap the pair button that popped up.

-Execute the paired-devices command to list the paired devices -
+* Execute the `paired-devices` command to list the paired devices -

+Your paired phone should be listed (in this example, a Samsung Galaxy S7):
 ```
 paired-devices
 Device AA:BB:CC:DD:EE:FF Samsung S7
 ```

-Your paired phone should be listed (in this example, a Samsung Galaxy S7).

-Now trust the mobile device
+* Now trust the mobile device

 `trust AA:BB:CC:DD:EE:FF`

-Quit bluetoothctl with 'quit'.
+* Quit bluetoothctl by typing 'quit' and hitting enter.

 ******************************

-*Testing*
+### *Testing to make sure it works after you successfully did the above*

-Before testing your connection, first restart the Bluetooth daemon again:
+* Before testing your connection, first restart the Bluetooth daemon again:

 `sudo killall bluetoothd`

-Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
+* Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
 Then start it back up again:

 `sudo /usr/local/bin/bluetoothd --experimental &`

-Wait at least 10 seconds, and then run:

-`sudo hciconfig hci0 name $HOSTNAME`
+* Wait at least 10 seconds, and then run: `sudo hciconfig hci0 name $HOSTNAME`

-If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.
+* If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.

-Make sure your phone's hotspot is enabled (but don't let anything connect via wifi).
+* Make sure your phone's hotspot is enabled (but don't let anything connect via wifi).

-Now, try to establish a Bluetooth Network connection with your phone:
+* Now, try to establish a Bluetooth Network connection with your phone:

 `sudo bt-pan client AA:BB:CC:DD:EE:FF`

-You should see an indicator on your phone (a blue bar on iPhone) that your Bluetooth network connection has established.
-Next you'll need to get an IP address:
+* You should see an indicator on your phone (a blue bar on iPhone) that your Bluetooth network connection has established.

+* Next, to test your Internet connectivity, you'll need to get an IP address:

 `sudo dhclient bnep0`

-If that succeeds, you should be able to run `ifconfig bnep0` and see something like:
+* If that succeeds, you should be able to run `ifconfig bnep0` and see something like:

 ```
 bnep0     Link encap:Ethernet  HWaddr 98:4f:ee:03:a6:91